Almaraz Nuclear Power Plant: Safety record

 On the 28 January 2016, the Spanish Nuclear Safety Council inspectors found serious failings in the water pump engines at the plant, which have potential operational issues of the cooling system and could pose a serious risk to local people and the environment in Spain and in neighboring Portugal.
-Greenpeace has labelled the plant as an ‘extreme case’ in its study on the application of minimum safety standards introduced in Europe after the Fukushima accident.
+These two incidents were "classified at [INES] level 1, both relating to inoperabilities on one train of the components heat exchangers".
+Greenpeace has labelled the plant as an "extreme case" in its study on the application of minimum safety standards introduced in Europe after the Fukushima accident.
+Miguel Arias Cañete responded that the CSN "carried out an assessment and reached the conclusion that the Almaraz power plant is operated safely."

-On the 21 September 2016, defective parts were used on unit 1's second and third steam generators and on unit 2's third steam generator, as well as the rim of the reactor lid in unit 2.
+On 21 September 2016, defective parts were used on unit 1's second and third steam generators and on unit 2's third steam generator, as well as the rim of the reactor lid in unit 2.
 It had already been reported that the water pump engines had been stopped twice, the plant's cooling system was reported as not 100% reliable.

-On the 10 April 2017, the Spanish Nuclear Safety Council issued a statement stating there was an unscheduled stoppage of the main number two pump at 9:57 am Spanish time (8:57 am Lisbon time).
+On 10 April 2017, the Spanish Nuclear Safety Council issued a statement stating there was an unscheduled stoppage of the main number two pump at 9:57 am Spanish time (8:57 am Lisbon time).